History of special relativity: Electromagnetic mass

-Walter Kaufmann (1901–1903) was the first to confirm the velocity dependence of electromagnetic mass by analyzing the ratio $\scriptstyle{e/m}$ (where $\scriptstyle{e}$ is the charge and $\scriptstyle{m}$ the mass) of cathode rays.
-He found that the value of $\scriptstyle{e/m}$ decreased with the speed, showing that, assuming the charge constant, the mass of the electron increased with the speed.
+Walter Kaufmann (1901–1903) was the first to confirm the velocity dependence of electromagnetic mass by analyzing the ratio $\frac{e}{m}$ (where e is the charge and m the mass) of cathode rays.
+He found that the value of $\frac{e}{m}$ decreased with the speed, showing that, assuming the charge constant, the mass of the electron increased with the speed.
 He also believed that those experiments confirmed the assumption of Wien, that there is no "real" mechanical mass, but only the "apparent" electromagnetic mass, or in other words, the mass of all bodies is of electromagnetic origin.

-Max Abraham (1902–1904), who was a supporter of the electromagnetic world view, quickly offered an explanation for Kaufmann's experiments by deriving expressions for the electromagnetic mass.
-Together with this concept, Abraham introduced (like Poincaré in 1900) the notion of "electromagnetic momentum" which is proportional to $\scriptstyle{E/c^2}$.
-But unlike the fictitious quantities introduced by Poincaré, he considered it as a real physical entity.
+Max Abraham (1902–1904), who was a supporter of the electromagnetic worldview, quickly offered an explanation for Kaufmann's experiments by deriving expressions for the electromagnetic mass.
+Together with this concept, Abraham introduced (like Poincaré in 1900) the notion of "electromagnetic momentum" which is proportional to $\frac{E}{c^2}$.
+But unlike the fictitious quantities introduced by Poincaré, he considered it as a real, physical entity.
 Abraham also noted (like Lorentz in 1899) that this mass also depends on the direction and coined the names "longitudinal" and "transverse" mass.
 In contrast to Lorentz, he did not incorporate the contraction hypothesis into his theory, and therefore his mass terms differed from those of Lorentz.

 Based on the preceding work on electromagnetic mass, Friedrich Hasenöhrl suggested that part of the mass of a body (which he called apparent mass) can be thought of as radiation bouncing around a cavity.
 The "apparent mass" of radiation depends on the temperature (because every heated body emits radiation) and is proportional to its energy.
-Hasenöhrl stated that this energy-apparent-mass relation only holds as long as the body radiates, i.e., if the temperature of a body is greater than 0 K. At first he gave the expression $\scriptstyle{m=(8/3)E/c^2}$ for the apparent mass; however, Abraham and Hasenöhrl himself in 1905 changed the result to $\scriptstyle{m=(4/3)E/c^2}$, the same value as for the electromagnetic mass for a body at rest.
+Hasenöhrl stated that this energy–apparent-mass relation only holds as long as the body radiates, that is, if the temperature of a body is greater than 0 K. At first he gave the expression $m=\frac{8}{3}\frac{E}{c^2}$ for the apparent mass; however, Abraham and Hasenöhrl himself in 1905 changed the result to $m=\frac{4}{3}\frac{E}{c^2}$, the same value as for the electromagnetic mass for a body at rest.